Introduction to representation theory: Basic notions of representation theory

 \begin{example} Some examples of Lie algebras are: \begin{enumerate} \item Any space ${\frak g}$ with $[\,,]=0$ (abelian Lie algebra). \item Any associative algebra $A$ with $[a,b]=ab-ba$ . \item Any subspace $U$ of an associative algebra $A$ such that $[a,b] \in U$ for all $a,b \in U$. \item The space ${\rm Der}(A)$ of derivations of an algebra $A$, i.e. linear maps $D: A\to A$ which satisfy the Leibniz rule:

 \end{enumerate}

-\begin{remark} Derivations are important because they are the ``infinitesimal version'' of automorphisms.
+\begin{remark} Derivations are important because they are the ``infinitesimal version'' of automorphisms (i.e., isomorphisms onto itself).
 For example, assume that $g(t)$ is a differentiable family of automorphisms of a finite dimensional algebra $A$ over $\Bbb R$ or $\Bbb C$ parametrized by $t\in (-\epsilon,\epsilon)$ such that $g(0)={\rm Id}$.
 Then $D:=g'(0): A\to A$ is a derivation (check it!).
 Conversely, if $D: A\to A$ is a derivation, then $e^{tD}$ is a 1-parameter family of automorphisms (give a proof!).

 This provides a motivation for the notion of a Lie algebra.
 Namely, we see that Lie algebras arise as spaces of infinitesimal automorphisms (=derivations) of associative algebras.
 In fact, they similarly arise as spaces of derivations of any kind of linear algebraic structures, such as Lie algebras, Hopf algebras, etc., and for this reason play a very important role in algebra. \end{remark}